Q&A with Nick Vailas

 A. I would say pretty much my whole life because I learned the importance of giving back, and the older I get, the more important it becomes.
 Along the way I had a lot of great coaches and teachers and was the recipient of a lot of kindness and strong support.

-I’ve been blessed with five boys who are pretty good citizens.
+I’ve been blessed with five children who are pretty good citizens.
 As my businesses grew, I was able to serve as a volunteer on boards and to coach and give more back financially.

 Q. What do you bring from your experiences and knowledge as a corporate executive to your philanthropic work?